paritytech/polkadot-scripts/README.md

-# polkadot-election-score-stats
+# polkadot-scripts

-Simple script to obtain the latest election scores of Polkadot/Kusama validator set.
+Scripts that I use to diagnose Polkadot/Kusama.